Call us on 0330 024 3200, or email firstname.lastname@example.org

 There are several schemes under which tax reliefs or tax deferrals are available for investment in new and growing businesses:

-- The Enterprise Investment Scheme allows income tax relief (30 per cent) and CGT deferral, plus a tax exemption for any increase in the value of the investment after an initial three-year retention period
+- The Enterprise Investment Scheme allows income tax relief (30%) and CGT deferral, plus a tax exemption for any increase in the value of the investment after an initial three-year retention period

-- The Seed Enterprise Investment Scheme offers income tax reliefs of 50% provided the investment is in a qualifying company and the shares are held for three years from the date of issue.
-Venture Capital Trusts offer income tax reliefs (30 per cent) and the opportunity to pool investment with others looking to invest in qualifying companies
+- The seed enterprise investment scheme (SEIS) offers income tax reliefs of 50% provided the investment is in a qualifying company and the shares are held for three years from the date of issue.
+Venture capital trusts offer income tax reliefs (30%) and the opportunity to pool investment with others looking to invest in qualifying companies

 The rules and tax breaks for each scheme are different, and do tend to change from time to time, but please discuss the options with us if you are thinking of attracting outside investors.
-The Seed Enterprise Investment Scheme is for those willing to invest in very young companies.
+SEIS is for those willing to invest in very young companies.

 The tax exemption for trading companies and groups on the sale of shareholdings of 10% or more in trading companies may also encourage corporate investors.
 If you are aiming to bring new investment into your company, you will need to have a very clear idea of why the investors should choose your company, and what they can expect to get out of it.
 You will need to have a comprehensive business plan, with supporting financial forecasts to put before potential investors or lenders.